Shared-Reality-Lab/IMAGE-server/preprocessors/depth-map-gen/README.md

 <h1>Depth Estimation</h1>

 This proprocessor will take any image as an input and output the estimated depth.
-The goal being that the model will allow for other preprocessors to associate depth to other components of the image, such as objects, and provide another dimension to the sound renderings.
+The goal being that the model will allow for other preprocessors to associate depth to different components of the image, such as objects, and provide another dimension to the sound renderings.

 The chosen model is AdelaiDepth: